tricker7272/7onez/README.md

 > Press Down facing arrow button "Thông tin RPD miễn phí của bạn CPU 2 Core - 7GB Ram - 256 SSD."
 To Get IP, User, Password.

-> You can change password of the VPS if you want as normally.
+> You can change password of the VPS if you want as normally

+> Use at your own risk.

 (Every 6 hours, you just delete the workflow run and then create again - by repeating this step "Go to Action >  7onez > Run workflow > Wait for 3s then go to the next step." to create another free RPD)